-In 2014 Noreen Renier the Orlando actress from TV's Psychic Detectives continues to host ESP workshops and provide entertainment as a guest speaker.
-Yet while she claims paranormal foresight and visions as a missing person police medium, she has recently been caught faking police hiring's and describing non-existent case events.
-In April 2014 she's even posted on her web site bogus university teaching appointments and faculty titles.
-A federal judge has also ruled she misled his court and isn't credible.
+In 2014 Noreen Renier the actress from TV's Psychic Detectives hosts ESP workshops and pushes her www.noreenrenier.com site.
+Yet recently she's been caught faking police hiring's and fabricating missing person case events.
+In June 2014 she's even posted on her web site completely bogus university teaching appointments and faculty titles.
+A federal judge has also ruled she misled his court, wasn't credible, and ordered a judgment against her.
 This web site is a public warning and news center.
-We showcase five federal court judgments against Noreen Renier with background on her increasingly bold and apparently delusional charades at 77-years old.
+Showcased are five federal court judgments against Noreen Renier with facts about her increasingly bold and apparently delusional charades at 77-years old.

 From 2005 to 2014 six out of six U.S. federal court judges ruled against Noreen Jean Renier --- the author of A Mind For Murder and The Practical Psychic.
 Noreen Renier has for decades been an actress promoting paranormal shams.
 And below we provide eye-witness testimony with 5-years of research to prove she boldly lies.

 Key researchers and writers for this Commentary by Sherlock site include John Lund, Anne Star, Paul and Kristy Hanson, Dave Merrell, and North American and European G&P Inquiry Institute members.
 This material was last updated June 21, 2014 with our web site viewing count nearing a million.